Batunde-Dev/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 10 - Add one line to this code, so that the program prints a[2] = 98, followed by a new line.

+11 - Write a function that adds two numbers.